ldulski/CS7025-IDM/assignment01/notes.md

 Accessibility -- using the correct heading tags

-To-List (Updated: 11/16)
+To-List (Updated: 11/23)

-- add SCSS color styles
-- fix broken image links
-- figure out why Java isn't showing???
-- add dark mode colors
-- add light mode colors
+- fix svg icons for light/dark mode
-- double check toggle accessibility
-- double check for any broken links
-- finish watching video tutorials to make sure I'm not missing anything